 Now it’s time to give final approval to design development and construction documents, everything from floor plans, elevations, details, mechanical and electrical, lighting switch plans as well as exterior elevations.
 At last, your construction drawings are put to use.
 Select all related fixtures and finishes as they will be considered with the entire package for a final price from the contractor.

 Drawings will be submitted for permits.
 Be mindful of lead times.
 Your chosen professional should be able to complete the paperwork and gather the authorizations.
 If you have not yet picked a contractor, now is the time.
 Get at least three estimates after you’ve had them do a walk through with you, with the plans in hand.
 Between the three, they will convey a solid idea of how well you are doing in relation to your budget.
 4 to 8 weeks after you submitted the permits, construction will begin.
 First up is demolition.
-Prepare for it by taking everything out that’s not nailed down.
+Prepare for it by taking everything out that’s not nailed down–if you have sufficient debris to warrant it, look into renting a dumpster from a reputable company like Bin There Dump That.
 If you are going to stay in the house during the process be sure to set up a temporary kitchen somewhere in the house.
 Depending on the amount of work being done there may be times when you will need to vacate the premises, work all this out beforehand so you are prepared and there are few surprises.

 When construction nears completion, there are always a number of things that have fallen through the cracks that need to be addressed.
 Matters like minor damage that can easily be repaired, paint touch ups, etc… it’s almost certain that the contractor will need to return a number of times before the very last modification is complete.